kloggenberg/space-invaders/README.md

 # Space Invaders

 ## Project Overview
 Space Invaders is a classic arcade-style game where players control a spaceship to defend against waves of alien invaders.
 The objective is to eliminate all the aliens while avoiding their projectiles.
-This project implements the game using [mention the language or framework if applicable].
+This project implements the game using python pygame.

 ## Features
 - **Classic Gameplay**: Experience the nostalgic gameplay of the original Space Invaders.